MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - None

 !!!
 Note Multiple Environment Gizmos Allowed
     Multiple Environment Gizmos are allowed, but only one can be active at a time.
-You can use asset spawning to change the enviroment dynamically.
+You can use asset spawning to change the environment dynamically.

 !!!
 Warning Spawning Multiple Environment Gizmos
     When spawning multiple Environment Gizmos, the original Environment Gizmo may not reactivate when all other gizmos despawn.
 It might be safer to respawn your original Environment Gizmo when needed.